erichung9060/Auto_CAPTCHA_with_LLM/README.md

 # Auto CAPTCHA with LLM

-A chrome extension for automatically solves CAPTCHAs and fills the verification code using LLM (Gemini, Cloud Vision AI).
-Save time and frustration on your favorite websites!
+A chrome extension for automatically solves CAPTCHAs and fills the verification code using LLM (Gemini, Cloud Vision AI) on any websites.

 ## Features

-*   **Automatic CAPTCHA Solving:** Once configured for a website, the extension automatically detects CAPTCHA images, analyzes them using LLM, and fills in the corresponding verification code in the designated input field.
+*   **Auto CAPTCHA Solving:** Detects CAPTCHA images, analyzes them with LLM, and fills in the code automatically.

-*   **Smart Recording:** Easily teach the extension which image is the CAPTCHA and which input field is for the code on any website.
-Just click the "Start Recording" button, select the CAPTCHA image, and then click the input field.
-The extension remembers your choices for future visits.
+*   **Smart Recording:** Customize the CAPTCHA image and input field for any website, and the extension will auto-fill the verification code on your next visit.

 ## Customizable AI Models